-Lunch: Konky Joe’s – Owned and operated by a local couple, Konky Joe’s is only open when a cruise ship is in port.
-Famous for its light and refreshing conch salad, this eatery uses fresh ingredients: raw conch, tomatoes, bell peppers, celery, vinegar, and just-squeezed lime juice.
+Lunch: Colors by the Sea – Formerly known as Konky Joe's, this eatery is famous for its light and refreshing conch salad, this eatery uses fresh ingredients: raw conch, tomatoes, bell peppers, celery, vinegar, and just-squeezed lime juice.

 Dinner: Barbie’s – Barbie’s is located in a small rundown building in the “downtown” part of Cockburn Town, but don’t let the exterior scare you away.
 Hang with the locals, kick back a cold Grand Turk Beer ($3), and make a free call to the U.S. or Canada while you wait — and we do mean wait — for your food.
 Try the platter of conch fritters (six for just $2) or the whole fried snapper with homemade hot sauce.

 Tip: Stop by local favorite Misick’s bakery (open 8 am to 6 pm daily) for a loaf of freshly baked bread or pastries.